aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 *In-silico* perturbation
 =================

-In dynamo Cell paper :cite:p:`QIU2022`, we introduce the analytical form of a vector field permits in silico perturbation predictions of expression response for each gene in each cell and the cell fate diversions after genetic perturbations.
+In the dynamo Cell paper :cite:p:`QIU2022`, we introduce the analytical form of a vector field permits in silico perturbation predictions of expression response for each gene in each cell and the cell fate diversions after genetic perturbations.
 In particular, we demonstrated the predictive